 - In comparison to the DSA algorithm, the RSA one encrypts data more quickly.

 - If you encrypt a message with the receiver’s public key, you ensure the message’s confidentiality and authenticity since no one else will be able to decrypt it without knowing the receiver’s private key, which is only known to the receiver of the message or data.

 Disadvantages of RSA algorithm in Cryptography

 - With the RSA algorithm in Cryptography, there’s just too much computation going on.

 - The encryption and decryption processes take a long time, and generating keys is cumbersome.

 Let’s see which layer model RSA algorithm in Cryptography works.

 In which layer does the RSA algorithm work?

 In the OSI (Open Systems Interconnection) model, the RSA algorithm works on the presentation layer.

-In the TCP/IP (Transmission Control Protocol / Internet Protocol) model, RSA algorithms work on the application layer because, in the TCP/IP model, the application layer is a combination of an application layer, presentation layer, and session layer.
+In the TCP/IP (Transmission Control Protocol / Internet Protocol) model, RSA algorithms in Cryptography work on the application layer because, in the TCP/IP model, the application layer is a combination of an application layer, presentation layer, and session layer.